Annas Maamun

-Annas Maamun (born 17 April 1940) is an Indonesian former politician presently imprisoned for corruption who served as governor of Riau between February and September 2014.
+Annas Maamun (born 17 April 1940) is an Indonesian politician who was imprisoned for corruption who served as governor of Riau between February and September 2014.
 He was previously the regent of Rokan Hilir Regency between 2006 and 2014.
 His term as governor was ended by a corruption scandal, which led to him being imprisoned for six years.
 After his release in 2020, he was once more arrested for a bribery case from his time as governor, and sentenced to another year in prison in 2022.

 Early life and education

 Maamun was born at Bagansiapiapi on 17 April 1940, and entered public school there.
 He also studied at public schools in Bengkalis, Tanjung Pinang, and later Padang.

 Career

 In 1960, Maamun began working as a middle school teacher in Bagansiapiapi, moving to Padang and Pekanbaru before he became a civil servant in the Ministry of Home Affairs in 1969.
 In 1970, he was assigned to the district office of Bangko, in Bagansiapiapi.
 He worked in Bangko until 1976, before being reassigned to other offices in Riau and returning to Bangko 1986 to serve briefly as district head.
 He continued to rise up the ranks in the province's bureaucracy, eventually being elected as a member of Bengkalis Regency's local council in 1997 as a member of Golkar, including as its speaker between 1999 and 2001.
 He moved to Rokan Hilir Regency's council in 2001, becoming its speaker until 2005.

 Maamun ran in Rokan Hilir's local election in 2006, securing 34.64 percent of votes and winning the five-candidate race, and was reelected in 2011.
 He further ran in Riau's 2013 gubernatorial election, securing 60.75 percent of votes with Arsyadjuliandi Rachman as his running mate.
 He was sworn in as governor on 19 February 2014.
 At that time, he was the oldest serving governor in Indonesia.